 When the School's new quarters were opened in 1925, they were called "the best-arranged combination school and hospital to be found in the

 United States."
-Over the years additions have been made to keep the research and clinicial facilities abreast of new developments.
-The Medical Center buildings now encompass some half-million square feet of floor space.
+Over the years additions have been made to keep the research and clinical facilities abreast of new developments.
+The Medical Center buildings now encompass in excess of 650,000 square feet of floor space.